microsoft/fabrikate-production-cluster-demo/README.md

 # Deploy it yourself

-If you'd like to run this set of applications youself, please refer to our [documentation](./DIY.md).
+If you'd like to run this set of applications yourself, please refer to our [documentation](./DIY.md).

 # Contributing